Cluster

 id_rsa is your private key: keep this file secret.

 id_rsa.pub is your public key.
-You need to open this file and copy-paste its content to https://my.genouest.org (SSH -> Public SSH key form on the right side, once your are logged in).
+You need to open this file and copy-paste its contents to https://my.genouest.org (SSH -> Public SSH key form on the right side, once your are logged in).

 Connecting to Genouest